Root Awakening

 He turned the kava shell once in his hands, set it down, and looked at the bar in front of him the way a person looked at a surface when they were deciding how to begin.
 Not stalling.
 Just choosing.

-“I was going through boxes,” he said.
-“After I gave up the apartment in March.
-Moving into something smaller — turns out online philosophy doesn’t pay for a two-bedroom.”
+Alex looked at the shell.
+“I was going through boxes.
+After I gave up the apartment in March.
+Moving somewhere smaller.”
 The corner of his mouth.
-“I found a box of her things.
-Not much.
-Some books.
+“Turns out online philosophy doesn’t pay for a two-bedroom.
+Some of her books.
 A scarf I forgot I had.
 Couple of notebooks.”

 Dale watched the wood grain of the bar.